phoax/go-hotreload/README.md

 ## How to use

+The application can be executed with the released package or with the local package.

 ### Start with the released package

+The application can be executed with the released package on GitHub to preserve compatibility with official packages.

-Build images and start app:
+Build image and start app:

 ```
 cd myapp/
 make dev
 ```

-Or force build images and start app:
+Or force build image and start app:

 ```
 cd myapp/